 5) Beginning combat.
-Cast instants & activate abilities; your opponent will be trying to cast things that will prevent your creatures from attacking.
+Cast instants and activate abilities; your opponent will be trying to cast things that will prevent your creatures from attacking.

 - Attack.
 Decide what untapped creatures will attack and what will be attacked.
 Tap the attacking creatures.

-- Blocking: Your opponent decides which untapped creatures will block your attacking creatures, if there are multiple blockers for one creature order them to show which is first and so on.
+- Block.
+Your opponent decides which untapped creatures will block your attacking creatures, if there are multiple blockers for one creature order them to show which is first and so on.

 - Combat damage.
 Each attacking or blocking creature on the battlefield gives combat damage to the defending player, planeswalker, or creature if it wasn’t blocked.
 When attacking, if you’re blocked by multiple creature the combat damage is divided out (enough to kill the first, then so on and so forth.
 If an attacking creature is blocked by multiple creatures, you divide its combat damage among them by assigning at least enough damage to the first blocking creature in line to destroy it before assigning damage to the next one in line, and so on.

 - End of combat.
 Players can cast instants and activate abilities.